 Fortunately, there are solutions for analysing and optimizing ad strategies that can help PR and marketing professionals to deal with the issue: Innovative technologies such as ad campaign monitoring boost ad campaigns and help to better understand target groups.

 In addition to classic TV spots in different lengths, there is now a range of options for presenting your product or service on TV without being just one of many in the advertising block.

-Many broadcasters offer what is commonly referred to as special ads, that reduce the risk of channel-hopping by the target audience.
+Many broadcasters offer what is commonly referred to as special ads.
+These reduce the risk of channel-hopping by the target audience.
 One of them is sponsorship: Trailers, programs, and more can be presented by a brand.
 It is important to add a sponsorship notice that must be clearly visible to the viewers.

 Advertisements that stand out due to their unusual placement are also becoming increasingly popular, such as split-screen ads, where the ad runs over a section of the screen while a program is being broadcast.
 They are often used for live sports events, which grasp the audience’s full attention.
 Banners, which are usually displayed at the top or bottom of the screen, work on a similar principle.

 Another form of split ads combines the channel layout with a commercial: Usually broadcast directly before or after an advertising block, the actual spot is framed in the channel design.
-The so-called program split, on the other hand, interrupts the current program in a similar way to split-screen ads, but in that case the program is paused for the time span of the clip - usually with the duration displayed and/or a message like “only one spot”.
+The so-called program split, on the other hand, interrupts the current program in a similar way to split-screen ads, but in that case the program is paused for the time span of the clip - usually with the duration displayed and/or a message like “one spot only”.

-Despite the relatively young technology, TV advertising has developed rapidly and now offers the right solution for every purpose - we can hardly wait to see what innovations the future will bring!
+Despite the relatively young technology, TV advertising has developed rapidly and now offers the right solution for every purpose and one thing is for sure: further ad innovations await us in the future!